strawcity/guitar-effects/documentation/platforms/raspberry-pi.md

 ## Overview

-This guide provides comprehensive setup instructions for running the Guitar Effects System on Raspberry Pi, including GPIO integration, audio configuration, and performance optimization.
+This guide provides comprehensive setup instructions for running the Guitar Effects System on Raspberry Pi, including audio configuration and performance optimization.

 ## 🍓 Prerequisites